 The bill amends the Safe Haven for Infants Act to introduce "safe haven baby boxes" at designated safe haven sites, such as hospitals, law enforcement agencies, and fire stations.
 These boxes are designed to allow parents to anonymously surrender infants, defined as children no more than ninety days old, without facing criminal prosecution for abandonment or abuse.
 The bill outlines procedures for parents to relinquish infants safely, including the option to remain anonymous unless there is suspected child abuse or neglect.
-It also specifies that if parents do not contact the Children, Youth and Families Department within ninety days of relinquishing the infant, the department is required to file a motion to terminate parental rights.
+Additionally, it establishes that if parents do not contact the Children, Youth and Families Department within ninety days of relinquishing the infant, the department is required to file a motion to terminate parental rights.

 Statutes affected: